Public API · MCP Server · Watchlist + Alerts + EDGAR

 Fundamental DD bot →

-Uses the watchlist as a candidate filter, then digs into filings, dilution, and sector via tools outside BullAlert.
-Pairs our edge with your own research stack.
+Uses the watchlist as a candidate filter, then digs into filings + dilution via /v1/edgar/{ticker} and sector tools.
+Combines BullAlert's output with your own research stack.

 BullAlert is a data and information tool.
 The API delivers data, not financial advice.
 Past performance is not indicative of future results.
 Trading involves risk.
 You make the final decisions.